 - 6.1 The appropriate assessment demonstrates that the text recommended by AECOM in the HRA of the Reg.14 pre-submission STNP (August 2019 version) has been included in the supporting text of relevant policies of the updated draft Reg.14 pre-submission STNP.
 Given this and the substantial expansion of the STNP regarding the impact pathways water quality (via surface runoff) and water abstraction, it is determined that the Plan has an extensive policy framework to protect the conservation objectives of European sites. - 6.2 The amendments made to the Reg.
-14 pre-submission STNP (August 2019 version) in the updated draft Reg.
-14 version have been assessed and it is concluded that those amendments do not significantly affect STNP's impact on the natural environment. - 6.3 Some of the impact pathways that the STNP will contribute to (e.g. recreational pressure, atmospheric pollution) are addressed at the overarching Local Plan level and its HRA, and these conclusions can continue to be relied upon.
+14 pre-submission STNP (August 2019 version) have been assessed and retained in the Reg.
+15 Plan and it is concluded that those amendments do not significantly affect STNP's impact on the natural environment. - 6.3 Some of the impact pathways that the STNP will contribute to (e.g. recreational pressure, atmospheric pollution) are addressed at the overarching Local Plan level and its HRA, and these conclusions can continue to be relied upon.
 Overall, it is concluded that none of the STNP policies will result in adverse effects on linking European sites.

-Appendix A: European Sites Citations
+Appendix A : European Sites Citations Breckland SAC/SPA

-Breckland SAC/SPA